 - Other conditions that affect brain function

-Having one seizure doesn’t mean an individual has epilepsy (x).
-Ten percent of people have a seizure in their lifetime and do not develop epilepsy.
-These isolated seizures can be caused by conditions completely unrelated, such as:
+Having one seizure doesn’t mean an individual has epilepsy. (x) Ten percent of people have an episode in their lifetime and do not develop epilepsy.
+These isolated seizures may stem from conditions completely unrelated:

 - Alcohol consumption

 - Low blood sugar